herbou/Unity_GenericBinarySerializer/README.md

 Not all data types are allowed inside Data holder class.
 # Allowed types :
 all variables that's not part of the Unity engine is allowed :
-- int, float, bool, string,
+- int, float, bool, string, char, ....

 Concerning UnityEngine types you can use only these 5:
 - Vector2, Vector3, Vector4, Color, and Quaternion

 You can also save :
--Arrays, Lists, .... of thoes allowed types.
+- Arrays, Lists, .... of thoes allowed types.

 # Unallowed types :
 Except the 5 types mentioned above (Vector2, Vector3, Vector4, Color, and Quaternion),, all variables of UnityEngine are not allowed :

-Transform, Gameobject, SpriteRenderer, BoxCollider, Mesh, .....
+- Transform, Gameobject, SpriteRenderer, BoxCollider, Mesh, .....